datacontroller/datacontroller.io/content/blog/v6-0-api-explorer/index.md

 # v6.0

-With a (Viya) API explorer, an overhauled (in)format ingestion capability, and unlimited (free) users - Data Controller v6 is a major release indeed!
+With a (Viya) API explorer, an overhauled (in)format ingestion capability, and unlimited users - Data Controller v6 is a major release indeed!

 ## Viya API Explorer